Skip to content

 \(2^n + 10000n^{10000}\) \(O(2^n)\)

-Let's consider the input data size as \(n\).
-The common types of time complexities are shown in Figure 2-9, arranged from lowest to highest:
+Let the input data size be \(n\).
+Common time complexity types are shown in Figure 2-9 (arranged in order from low to high).

 time_complexity.py